houraniiiii/console/README.md

 ### Admin Account
 The system includes a pre-configured admin account:

-- **Email**: `admin@vertirix.com`
+- **Email**: Contact system administrator for credentials
-- **Password**: Contact system administrator or check secure credentials
+- **Password**: Secure password provided by administrator
 - **Access**: Full system administration capabilities

-**⚠️ Important**: The admin password is securely configured in the system.
+**⚠️ Important**: Admin credentials are securely configured in the system.
 For production deployments, please ensure you have received the admin credentials through a secure channel.

 ### First Login Steps
 1. Navigate to your deployment URL (e.g., `https://your-app.vercel.app`)
 2. Go to the login page (`/login`)
-3. Enter the admin credentials
+3. Enter the admin credentials provided by your administrator
 4. Access the admin dashboard
 5. Create additional users as needed through the admin panel